Find some answers to commonly asked questions below!

 Does injury or pain in adolescents have implications for later in life?

 Yes.
 Experience of injury and pain and the recovery from injury and pain during adolescence has important implications for the experience of injury and pain during adulthood.
 It is important for teenagers to see a physiotherapist who is experienced in dealing with teenagers.
 If we can diagnose, educate, and treat pain/injury in teenagers, we can prevent pain/injury in adults, or at the very least, as adults be better able to self-manage your pain/injury.

 When should I see my sports physiotherapist?

-As soon as possible after your injury: definitely in the first week after your injury.
-The sooner you see your physiotherapist the sooner your rehabilitation can start.
+As soon as possible after your injury, and definitely in the first week after your injury.
+The sooner you see your physiotherapist, the sooner your rehabilitation can start.
 If you are unsure, please call the clinic and we can get one of our physiotherapists to call you back for a quick chat.

 When can I play again?